matteorisso/EnergyManagementSimulator/readme.md

 Denoting with '1' the presence of the definition, with '0' its absence and with 'X' its uninfluence:

 ALL_SENSORS    PARALLEL    DETERMINISTIC_LOAD    |    BEHAVIOR
-    0             X                  0          ==>  system has SENSOR1, PV, battery and the duty cycle of SENSOR1 is a random one among those defined in config.h, for each frame
+    0             X                  0          ==>  system has SENSOR1, PV, battery and the duty cycle of SENSOR1 is a random one among those defined in config.h, for each frame <br />
-    0             X                  1          ==>  system has SENSOR1, PV, battery and the duty cycle of SENSOR1 is set to LOAD_Tdefault by default
+    0             X                  1          ==>  system has SENSOR1, PV, battery and the duty cycle of SENSOR1 is set to LOAD_Tdefault by default <br />
-    1	          0                  X          ==>  system has SENSOR1, SENSOR2, MCU, RF, PV, battery and the two sensors are activated in sequence
+    1	            0                  X          ==>  system has SENSOR1, SENSOR2, MCU, RF, PV, battery and the two sensors are activated in sequence <br />
-    1             1                  X          ==>  system has SENSOR1, SENSOR2, MCU, RF, PV, battery and the two sensors are activated in parallel
+    1             1                  X          ==>  system has SENSOR1, SENSOR2, MCU, RF, PV, battery and the two sensors are activated in parallel <br />

 The output of the simulation will be in the /work folder.
 In order to have vectors that can be plotted on Matlab, you can run the command in the /work folder: python ./read_trace.py  (or python3).